The term "sensory" is all the rage right now on social media and in the classroom. But what does that even mean? Does it apply to you or your child?

 A sensory diet has nothing to do with food!

-Sensory Diet activities are tailored to the child so they receive the specific sensory input they need.
+A Sensory Diet is a treatment plan full of sensory activities which tailored to the child so they receive the specific sensory input they need.
 The idea is to get the body and brain into a “just right” state of arousal.If you’re familiar with The Zones of Regulation, this would mean being in the Green Zone.
 Check out The Zones of Regulation!
 If you use the Alert Program, this would mean being in the Just Right section.

 Children with sensory processing challenges typically need more input than they receive on a daily basis, which is why we see “behaviors”.
 These children are oftentimes labeled as the “naughty” or “bad” kids.